-

 A list of exercises to try at home. |

 The examples in this blog post series will get you to the point where you have something working; these "get your hands dirty" sections are an opportunity for you to take those examples and tweak them, customize them to your needs, break things, figure out how to fix them, and so on.
-Think of this as time spent practicing and sweating at the gym: getting your hands dirty is when the real learning happens.
+Think of this as time spent practicing and sweating at the gym.
+Getting your hands dirty is when the real learning happens.

 Now that you have a basic understanding of what this blog post series is all about, it’s time to get started.
-And where better to begin than at the beginning: head over to Part 1, An Introduction to DevOps and Software Delivery to learn where DevOps came from and the basics of deploying apps.
+And where better to begin than at the beginning: head over to Part 1, How to Deploy Your App to learn the basics of deploying apps.

-Update, June 25, 2024: This blog post series is now also available as a book called Fundamentals of DevOps and Software Delivery: A hands-on guide to deploying and managing production software, published by O’Reilly Media!
+Update, June 25, 2024: This blog post series is now also available as a book called Fundamentals of DevOps and Software Delivery: A hands-on guide to deploying and managing software in production, published by O’Reilly Media!